 The right to an ecosocial Fair Start represents a unified version of animal personhood – one that aligns human and nonhuman personhood into one functional concept rather than making them oppositional.
-For example, smaller populations of humans with much higher investments in each child mean more meaningful roles for each person in their democracy, and more room for animals – the height of nonhuman liberation.
+For example, populations of humans with much higher investments in each child mean more meaningful roles for each person in their democracy, and more room for animals – the height of nonhuman liberation.

 Fact: An ecocentric and biodiverse standard for environmentalism would have also prevented the horrific impacts of the climate crisis on motherhood, which fall disproportionately because of inherited inequities.